-3.2.7 Plan of Development
+3.2.9 Plan of Development

-A Plan of Development (PoD) may accompany an application for a material change of use or reconfiguring a lot and may deal with residential or non-residential development as well as operational work.
+A Plan of Development (PoD) may accompany an application for a material change of use or reconfiguring a lot and may deal with residential or non-residential uses as well as operational work.

-A PoD is prepared by an applicant and may include maps, graphics and text that collectively demonstrate how future development (i.e. lot and building design) will contribute towards the achievement of the vision and be consistent with the relevant UDA development requirements.
+A PoD is prepared by an applicant and may include maps, graphics and text that collectively demonstrate how proposed uses, works and lots will contribute towards the achievement of the vision and will be consistent with the relevant UDA development requirements.